btc/allegro/README.md

 1. Run `fastlane match appstore --readonly` to download the AppStore Provisioning Profile.
 Again, you'll be prompted for a password.
 Enter the same one as before.
 1. Install Xcode 8 (for Swift 3)
 1. Open `allegro.xcworkspace` in Xcode. macOS may attempt to woo you into opening `allegro.xcodeproj`.
 Resist.
 Because we use Cocoapods, we *must* use `allegro.xcworkspace`.
-1. Have a look at `AppDelegate.swift`.
+1. Have a look at [AppDelegate.swift](https://github.com/TeamAllegro/allegro/blob/master/allegro/AppDelegate.swift).
 That's the entrypoint of the application.
 That's where we hold references to the objects we keep in memory.
 That's where we manage application lifecycle.
 1. Notice the line: `window?.rootViewController = RootNavigationViewController(rootViewController: HomeMenuViewController())
 `. `RootNavigationViewController` is a container that handles navigation.
 Into this, we inject the controller that handles the home screen.
 1. Follow `HomeMenuViewController`